sevid42/-Cat_Vs_Dog/README.md

 # Cat_Vs_Dog
-This is a simple convolucional Network to clasify Dog and Cats, was took from "https://machinelearningmastery.com/"
+This is a simple convolucional Network to clasify Dog and Cats, It was took from "https://machinelearningmastery.com/"

 I have try it on Google colab, but as there are so much images is really slow (6 hours) ->https://colab.research.google.com/